 Three years ago, when the scale I'd had in my bathroom since high school broke, I threw it away and never looked back.
 I was 22 and finally starting to feel comfortable with my body for the first time.
-I'd been a slave to the number on the scale for the last decade—I had based my whole personal worth on it.
+I'd been obsessed with the number on the scale for the last decade—I had based my whole personal worth on it.
 So the second I no longer felt dependent on that, I took my freedom and ran with it.

 During my years without a scale, I learned to take better care of my body.
 I learned to drink less alcohol, eat more vegetables, and get more steps in.
 I felt healthier and foxier than ever, and even though I no longer knew my exact weight, I had an approximate number in my head that I figured was about right.
 I think a lot of us keep that "goal number" in the back of our minds—the weight that represents our bodies at our fittest.
 Based on how I felt, I was pretty sure I was hovering right over that goal.

 Of course, I had no desire or intention to know my actual weight.
 But a couple months ago when I went to the doctor to renew a prescription, I finally came face-to-face with a scale.
 Now that this moment had come, I was expecting to step on and see my "goal number."
 But as the nurse inched that dial rightward, I started to panic.